Boltzmann constant: History

+As a precondition for redefining the Boltzmann constant, there must be one experimental value with a relative uncertainty below 1 ppm, and at least one measurement from a second technique with a relative uncertainty below 3 ppm.
+The acoustic gas thermometry reached 0.2 ppm, and Johnson noise thermometry reached 2.8 ppm.

 Value in different units

-Since k is a proportionality factor between temperature and energy, its numerical value depends on the choice of units for energy and temperature.
-The small numerical value of the Boltzmann constant in SI units means a change in temperature by 1 K only changes a particle's energy by a small amount.
+Since k is a proportionality constant between temperature and energy, its numerical value depends on the choice of units for energy and temperature.
+The small numerical value of the Boltzmann constant in SI units means a change in temperature by 1 K changes a particle's energy by only a small amount.
 A change of 1 °C is defined to be the same as a change of 1 K. The characteristic energy kT is a term encountered in many physical relationships.